gabrielbpontes/gabrielbpontes/README.md

 ### Hi there 👋, I'm Gabriel Pontes

-- 👨🏽‍🎓 I’m a Data Science for Business undergraduate, at the Federal University of Paraíba
+- 👨🏽‍🎓 I’m a Data Science undergraduate, at the Federal University of Paraíba
 - 💻 I’m studying Python, SQL and Java language
 - 📊 I’m a Business Intelligence, Business Analytics, Machine Learning and Artificial Intelligence enthusiast!